Forgiveness Requires Death

 - In Trigun, Vash is such a pacifist that he holds himself liable for the deaths of people killed by the Villain.
 Thus, when people learn his identity, capture him, and proceed to torture him with every intention of eventually killing him, all he can do is submit.
 He even states that he's to blame.
 It's only the interference of those he's befriended that stops the violence and frees him.

 - Pretty much the whole point of the Soul Society arc in Bleach.
 Rukia has pretty much accepted her fate.
 Her True Companions don't see it that way, of course, all the way down to the guy who supposedly hates everyone like her.
-It could have been Narmtastic, but somehow it works out to about one Crowning Moment of Awesome every few episodes and a handful of Crowning Moments Of Heartwarming to boot.
+It could have been Narmtastic, but somehow it works out to about one Moment Of Awesome every few episodes and a handful of Heartwarming Moments to boot.

 Live Action TV